-As per the popular folklore, Mount Abu is the place where a serpent who was called ‘Arbuda’ saved the life of Nandi, who was Lord Shiva’s bull.
+As per the popular folklore, Mount Abu is the place where a serpent called Arbuda saved the life of Nandi, who was Lord Shiva’s bull.
 The ancient Hindu texts also state that the hill station was home to many rishi munis and the most popular names among them were sage Vashistha and Vishwamitra.

-Mt.
+2. Mt.
 Abu Wildlife Sanctuary.
-Mount Abu is a very beautiful hill station that is endowed with a wide variety of flora and fauna which one can witness at Mt.
+Mount Abu is a very beautiful hill station that is endowed with a wide variety of flora and fauna.
+And these can easily be witnessed at Mt.
 Abu wildlife sanctuary.
-This place was granted the status of a wildlife sanctuary in 1980 and is a popular tourist hotspot that is spread in 288 square kilometers.
+This place was granted the status of a wildlife sanctuary in 1980 and is a popular tourist hotspot that is spread around 288 square kilometres.

-Guru Shikar.
-The Guru Shikhar is one of the highest peaks which is situated in the Aravali range with an altitude of around 1,722 m which is above the sea level.
+3. Guru Shikar.
+It is one of the highest peaks which is situated in the Aravali range with an altitude of around 1,722 m above the sea level.
 For the adventure seekers as well as the people who would like to have some insane level fun, this place is a must-visit.

-Visit Arbuda Devi Temple.
-This temple is quite a famous temple located in Mt.
-Abu and is dedicated to Goddess Durga.
-The Arbuda Devi Temple is located on a peak of the Aravalis.
-This place witnesses a very large number of devotees on an annual basis.
+4. Arbuda Devi Temple.
+This Mount Abu temple is quite famous, among both tourists and locals.
+It is dedicated to Goddess Durga.
+The Arbuda Devi Temple is located on a peak of the Aravalis and witnesses a very large number of devotees on an annual basis.

-Trevors Tank.
-The Trevors tank is situated at a distance of 5 km.
-This place is just the right spot for nature lovers.
-And the name of this place is the same as its engineer.
-This place has now turned into a picnic spot and is quite popular among the tourists as well as the locals.
+6. Trevors Tank.
+Situated at a distance of 5 km from the hill station, this place is just the right spot for nature lovers.
+The name of this tank has been kept after its engineer.
+This place has now turned into a picnic spot and is honestly one of the best places to visit in Mount Abu.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here